Corfucinas/blog/content/articles/best-way-to-install-python-in-your-computer.md

 next: 117-vscode-extensions-the-ultimate-guide-part-1.md
 ---

-Sometimes the best way to install a program, is not simply downloading it.
+Sometimes the best way to install a program, is not simple as you think.

 # What is Pyenv?